 Acting without thinking about the consequences of the actions.

 Craving new experiences.
-Sensation-seeking individuals may be more likely to experiment with drugs, and later, develop a dependency to them.
+Sensation-seeking individuals may be more likely to experiment with drugs, and later, develop a dependency on them.

 Those who do not value conformity can be more at risk for developing an addiction.
 They may not realize or care when the drugs begin affecting their life.